Gémonval coal mines: First period of operation

-The Gémonval concession was bestowed upon Samuel Blum, proprietor of the forges of Pont-sur-l'Ognon, by a royal ordinance on October 8, 1826.
-Blum utilized the coal directly for the operation of his factory.
+The Gémonval concession was bestowed upon Samuel Blum, proprietor of the forges of Pont-sur-l'Ognon, by a royal ordinance on 8 October 1826.
+Blum used the coal directly for the operation of his factory.

 In the 1830s, the operating company engaged in considerable stock market speculation regarding this mine.
 They asserted that they were exploiting two seams of coal, each one meter thick, of impeccable quality and continually announced discoveries.
 However, despite these claims, no profit was generated.
 To achieve a profit margin of 17 to 18%, production would have needed to reach 500 to 600 tons per day, which would have been equivalent to Alsace's consumption at that time.
 However, production never exceeded 20 tons per day.
 At that time, eight shafts were in operation, and two steam engines were in service.

 In 1832, several exploratory shafts were dug in the municipality of Vellechevreux.
 The majority of these shafts identified multiple coal seams, including a first seam of 10 cm of carbonaceous shale, a second of 46 cm of high-quality coal, a third of 61 cm of coal intermingled with shale, and a fourth of an unidentified composition.
-On August 18 of the same year, a shaft measuring 19.5 meters in depth was excavated in Courchaton.
+On 18 August of the same year, a shaft measuring 19.5 meters in depth was excavated in Courchaton.
 This was part of a group of three exploratory shafts dug by the Gémonval mines in the area.
-On November 10, 1833, the thickness of the seam encountered exhibited variability, ranging from 5 to 10 cm, as the galleries were excavated.
+On 10 November 1833, the thickness of the seam encountered exhibited variability, ranging from 5 to 10 cm, as the galleries were excavated.
 Two additional boreholes and two shafts were constructed in the same area.
-By 1842, the company, owned by Boisson Faucompré & Co., employed a workforce of 72 individuals, utilized two steam engines, and employed two winding machines.
+By 1842, the company, owned by Boisson Faucompré & Co., employed a workforce of 72 individuals, used two steam engines, and employed two winding machines.

 The mines were initially subjected to closure in 1847.

 Abandonment and research period

 From 1850 to 1905, many unsuccessful attempts were made to revive the project.
 In 1850, a drilling operation discovered coal at a depth of 90 meters.
 By 1866, the concession had been acquired by Mr. Lorain of Dijon.
-The concession was formally relinquished on December 10, 1878.
+The concession was formally relinquished on 10 December 1878.

 In approximately 1880, two drilling operations were conducted, followed by another by Gouhenans saltworks in July 1905, which identified the presence of coal at depths ranging from 81.25 to 81.80 meters.